fadelmuhamad12/Final-Project/README.md

 [Go.Travel](https://gotraveldibimbing.netlify.app)
 + *There's a bug on netifly when reload the page or login page is not Found
 + *Trying to fixing but still not worked
++ But there's a way to use it by going back to the register menu.